 Advocating for his community is at the forefront of everything Clayton Glenister stands for.
 Not only is Clayton championing the rights of the business community as Managing Partner of MBA Lawyers, he is also the Director of Southport Sharks, former Chairman of Intelligent Infrastructure Solutions and Sanctuary Cove Community Services Ltd, non-executive Director of Advice First and is also on the Board of Advice for Griffith University’s Institute for Glycomics.
 It is through these roles and personal interests that he can honour his commitment to the Gold Coast, to see it become a vibrant city of diverse industries that attract world class thinkers and business leaders.

-Clayton drives the business strategy for MBA Lawyers, having successfully doubled the firm’s revenue and grown it from a small “mum and dad” office to an organisation that now services beyond the South East Queensland market.
+Clayton drives the business strategy for MBA Lawyers and has built upon more than 50 years of legal excellence, having successfully doubled the firm’s revenue in his 14 years as Managing Partner.
+Clayton has grown the organisation to now service beyond the South East Queensland market.
 During his time at the helm, Clayton has also expanded the firm further into asset protection and tax, cyber law and building, construction, and infrastructure law.

 Clayton specialises in areas of Body Corporate, Commercial Agreements, Infrastructure, Corporate Governance and Corporate Advisory.
 Through his active involvement in the Gold Coast community he has earned his reputation as one of the top Body Corporate lawyers in South East Queensland.
 Recognised as an industry specialist for Body Corporate Law and Management Rights in both Queensland and New South Wales, Clayton has also consulted for Queensland Government consulting on potential legislative changes for the Body Corporate and Community Management Act.